Japanese Culture and Traditions

 Religion

-Shinto, the indigenous spirituality of Japan, and Buddhism, which was imported from the mainland, played crucial roles in shaping Japanese cultural values, aesthetics, and social structures.
+Shinto, Japan’s indigenous spirituality, and Buddhism, which was imported from the mainland, played crucial roles in shaping Japanese cultural values, aesthetics, and social structures.

 Feudalism and the Samurai Class